 Director of FBR Limited, Deputy Chair of State Insurance Regulatory Authority, Member of Asbestos Safety and Eradication Council.
-Chair of Accounting Professional and Ethical Standards Board.
-Director of Pacific Opera, Director of the Benevolent Society.
+Chair of Accounting Professional and Ethical Standards Board, Director of the Benevolent Society.

-Previously Ms Milne has been a Director of Australand Holdings Limited, Novion Property Group, Crowe Horwath Australia and various other public, private and not for profit organisations.
+Previously Nancy has been a Director of Australand Holdings Limited, Novion Property Group, Crowe Horwath Australia and various other public, private and not for profit organisations.